List of African-American United States representatives

 Many African-American members of the House of Representatives serve majority-minority districts.
 Some of these congressional districts are gerrymandered, limiting serious challenges to their re-election, and limiting their abilities to represent a larger, more diverse constituency.
 The Voting Rights Act of 1965 includes restrictions on the ability of States to diminish minority representation during redistricting.
 In the elections of 2016 and 2018, an increasing number of non-majority-minority districts have elected racial minority representatives.

 Overall, 32 of the 50 U.S. states, plus the U.S. Virgin Islands and the District of Columbia, have elected an African American to represent them in the U.S. House of Representatives, with Oregon being the most recent to elect its first, in 2024.
 Out of these, 24 states, plus the U.S. Virgin Islands and the District of Columbia, have elected an African-American woman to represent them in the U.S. House.
-Illinois's 1st congressional district has the longest continuous streak of electing African-American representatives, a tendency that has occurred from 1928 to the present.
-There currently are 60 African-American representatives and two African-American delegates in the United States House of Representatives, representing 29 states, plus the U.S. Virgin Islands and the District of Columbia.
+Illinois's 1st congressional district has the longest continuous streak of electing African-American representatives, a stretch that has lasted since 1928.
+As of 2025 there are 61 African-American representatives and two African-American delegates in the United States House of Representatives, representing 29 states, plus the U.S. Virgin Islands and the District of Columbia.
 Most are members of the Congressional Black Caucus.